Shoroog/school-crimes-in-chicago/README.md

 - - - -

 ####Introdution:
-I am interested in the nubmer of crimes near by schools in Chicago city.
+I am interested in the nubmer of crimes near by schools in Chicago city (Couldn't figure out how to solve this).
 Type of crimes that mostly happened in this specific area.
-Also, time that has more crimes..
+Also, the districts that crimes happend in..

 ####The data:
 I import data from  https://data.cityofchicago.org for study purpose